quinn-rs/quinn/quinn/examples/README.md

 ```

 ## Single Socket Example

 You can have multiple QUIC connections over a single UDP socket.
 This is especially
 useful, if you are building a peer-to-peer system where you potentially need to communicate with
 thousands of peers or if you have a
 [hole punched](https://en.wikipedia.org/wiki/UDP_hole_punching) UDP socket.
-In addition, QUIC servers and clients can both operate on the same UDP socket.
+Besides, QUIC servers and clients can both operate on the same UDP socket.
-This example demonstrate how to make multiple outgoing connections on a single UDP socket.
+This example demonstrates how to make multiple outgoing connections on a single UDP socket.

 ```text
 $ cargo run --example single_socket